 The smart move if a grand jury is considering your fate

 Being indicted is serious, but it does not mean you will be convicted or that pleading guilty is your only option.
-Instead of panicking, call the McGuire, Aziz & Associates at 732-704-7331 to schedule a free consultation.
+Instead of panicking, call the Law Offices Of Michael P. McGuire LLC at 732-704-7331 to schedule a free consultation.
 Se habla español.